ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 2021-07-02 15:43:36,275                 root           verify_upp() INFO     Signature verified - the UPP is valid!
 ```

-### Verifying an UPP chain
+### Verifying a UPP chain
 When working with `chained UPPs` it can be useful to check whether the chain is in order and valid.
 For
 this task, the [`upp-chain-checker.py`](upp-chain-checker.py) can be used.
 It reads in a list of UPPs,
 checks the signature of each UPP and compares the `prevsig` field with the `signature` of the last UPP.
-If at any point something doesn't match up, it will print an error message alonge with the number of the
+If at any point something doesn't match up, it will print an error message along with the number of the
 UPP at which the chain broke/something went wrong.
 The UPP list can either be read directly from a file
 which contains them in binary or hex-encoded, separated by newlines, or from a JSON file which contains
 a list of hex-encoded UPPs.